kaylaoneill/geom99/timelog.md

     - adding more details to the methodology
     - fixing grammar mistakes
     - Adding solutions I worked on to the separate Word document
+- More edits, creating images, fixing errors that arose: 1 h

-- Weekly total: 4.5
+- Weekly total: 5.5
-- Weekly total for web: 4
+- Weekly total for web: 5